spenhar/spenhar.github.io/_posts/2016-11-11-musicnight.md

 Our place is 503C Oak Ave, which is the little grey cottage with a red door to the right and behind 503 Oak Ave (the house on the linked map).
 Parking is a bit confusing if you've never been before but we'll help direct.
 Carpool or unicycle if possible.

 ##### REFRESHMENTS
 We'll provide various flavors of popped corn and seasonal cider.
 Required: bring your heart and that face we love so much.
-Optional: bring drinks and/or something snacky to share.
+Optional: bring drinks and/or something snacky to share and/or firewood for the firepit.

 XOXO